syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 > It is strongly recommended that a backup copy of the `smartgit.properties` file be made before making direct changes.
 > - You can reset a setting by selecting it and clicking the **Reset** command in the context menu.
 > - As a last resort, you can delete or rename the `smartgit.properties` file to reset all settings to the installation defaults.
+> - After editing the `smartgit.properties` file directly, you will need to restart SmartGit for the changes to take effect.

 Each setting in `smartgit.properties` must be specified on a separate line using the following syntax: